nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 ## Nuxeo Server

 Nuxeo server can be installed in a variety of ways, including a docker container, a VM image, a debian repository, or a simple cross-platform zip file.
-It is distributed in a prepackaged Tomcat server that includes Nuxeo, a transaction manager (JTA), a pool manager (JCA).
+It is distributed in a prepackaged Tomcat server that includes Nuxeo, a transaction manager (JTA) and a pool manager (JCA).
 The WAR file is generated dynamically upon each Nuxeo server restart, allowing easy configuration changes and customization deployment.
 Further information on this subject can be found in the [Understanding Bundles Deployment]({{page page='understanding-bundles-deployment'}}) documentation.

 Nuxeo server can be deployed anywhere, including as an embedded tool.
 Having a lightweight embedded Nuxeo server is a solution commonly used for unit testing or offline access.
 For the latter, the Nuxeo server would be embedded client side (for instance in a tablet) to allow offline access, and would synchronize with a central Nuxeo server when going back online.